zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-initialize2-method.md

 ## <a name="parameters"></a>Parameter
  `emitter`
- [in] Ein Zeiger auf die Metadatenemitter-Schnittstelle.
+ [in] A pointer to the metadata emitter interface.

  `tempfilename`
- [in] Ein Zeiger auf eine `WCHAR` , enthält der Dateiname, der die Debugsymbole geschrieben werden.
+ [in] A pointer to a `WCHAR` that contains the file name to which the debugging symbols are written.
 Wenn für einen Writer, der keine Dateinamen verwendet, ein Dateiname angegeben ist, wird dieser Parameter ignoriert.

  `pIStream`
- [in] Wenn angegeben, gibt der Symbolwriter die Symbole in der angegebenen <xref:System.Runtime.InteropServices.ComTypes.IStream> statt in der Datei angegeben, der `filename` Parameter.
+ [in] If specified, the symbol writer emits the symbols into the given <xref:System.Runtime.InteropServices.ComTypes.IStream> rather than to the file specified in the `filename` parameter.
 Der Parameter `pIStream` ist optional.

  `fFullBuild`
- [in] `true` ist dies eine vollständige Neuerstellung `false` ist dies eine inkrementelle Kompilierung.
+ [in] `true` if this is a full rebuild; `false` if this is an incremental compilation.

  `finalfilename`
- [in] Ein Zeiger auf eine `WCHAR` d. h. die Pfadzeichenfolge, um den endgültigen Speicherort der PDB-Datei.
+ [in] A pointer to a `WCHAR` that is the path string to the final location of the PDB file.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist; andernfalls E_FAIL oder einen anderen Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h